deepak-agrwl/image_captioning/src/image_caption_generation/README.md

 - **Training Time**: ~15-30 minutes per epoch (depending on hardware)
 - **Memory Usage**: ~4-8 GB GPU memory with batch_size=32

+## Next Steps

+- [Done] Add code to save the loss and accuracy metrics to a file + Add code to generate loss graph
+- Add code to generate accuracy of the model.
+- Enhance it to work with 30K Image Captions set.
+Try running it for smaller set of batches for 2 epochs.
+- Train the model for 30K image set on GPU machine in runpod.io and retrieve the trained model, loss graph.

 ## Customization

 ### Adding New Datasets